TheRashen/Rashens-Vintage-Diagnostic-Tools/README.md

 ------------

 Windows
-Vintage Story installed (needed for save file and cache operations - the tool doesn't run VS, just needs to know where it is) It doesn't necessarily HAVE to have VS installed, it can actually be ran just as a log checker to make things a little easier to parse if you merely use it to 'scan runtime logs' and point at a log location or add files to it.
+Vintage Story installed, needed for save file and cache operations.

+The tool doesn't run VS, just needs to know where it is.

+It doesn't necessarily HAVE to have VS installed, it can actually be ran just as a log checker to make things a little easier to parse if you merely use it to 'scan runtime logs' and point at a log location or add files to it.
 Otherwise, yes it needs a VS data location.